WaveTechStudio/SMSRetrieverAPIMaster/README.md

     classpath 'com.google.gms:google-services:4.2.0'

 ## Integration steps
-1. App's hash key would be like this qzwS5M4KQ5H.
-In this sample code AppSignatureHashHelper class is responsible to get Hash key of associated app packege.
+1. AppSignatureHashHelper class is responsible to get Hash key associated with your app as per your packege id.
+This is only one time required to get your app's hash key it would alwayse be same unless you are changing app's package id.

-       Inside Main Activity
+       // Inside Main Activity
        Log.d(TAG, "Apps Hash Key: " + appSignatureHashHelper.getAppSignatures().get(0));
-       Apps Hash Key: qzwS5M4KQ5H
+       // Inside  log cat Apps Hash Key: qzwS5M4KQ5H

-2. You can add any dummy credentials on login screen to proceed View communicates to presenter.
+2. Declare this SMSReceiver in your app's manifest file in side application tag.

         <receiver
             android:name=".SMSReceiver"